Topeka man sentenced to federal prison for second-degree murder on cruise ship

 TOPEKA, Kan.
-(KSNW) – A Topeka, Kan., man was sentenced Wednesday to 12 years in federal prison for the second-degree murder of a woman he was traveling with on a cruise ship vacation, the U.S. Attorney’s office said.
+(KSNW) – A Topeka man was sentenced Wednesday to 12 years in federal prison for the second-degree murder of a woman he was traveling with on a cruise ship vacation, the U.S. Attorney’s office said.

 Eric Newman, 55, of Topeka pleaded guilty to killing Tamara Tucker, who died Jan.
 19, 2018, onboard the Carnival Elation, a vessel registered in Panama.
 The Carnival Elation was on a voyage that took passengers from Jacksonville, Fla., to the Commonwealth of the Bahamas and back.